SESYNC-ci/basic-Python-lesson/docs/_slides/types.md

 ## Exercise 1

-Explore the use of `in` to test membership.
-What can an object of type `'int'` be a member of?
-Is it the same for an object of type `'str'`?
+Explore the use of `in` to test membership in a list.
+Create a list of multiple integers, and use `in` to test membership of some other numbers in your list.